brianhouse/wavefarm/README.md

 Discussion
 ----------

-What is the nature of remote monitoring?
+- What is the nature of remote monitoring?
 What can we know and not know through data?

-Rhythamanlysis vs surveillance
+- Rhythamanlysis vs surveillance

-Alternative relationship to data
+- Alternative relationship to data

 Local Checklist
 ---------------
-server is running
+- server is running
-MainStage loaded and set to soundflower
+- MainStage loaded and set to soundflower
-MaxMSP loaded and set to soundflower, and signal vector size is correct run scheduler / set cron
+- MaxMSP loaded and set to soundflower, and signal vector size is correct
+- run scheduler / set cron

 Checklist for Tom
 -----------------
-Browser and version
+- Browser and version
-time set
+- time set

 Setup
 =====

-Requires housepy and signal_processing and braid
+Requires housepy (for Python 2.X) and signal_processing and braid

 Server
 ------